jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-6/section-3b.md

 - An envious man dislikes the superiority of really superior people. <!-- those who are really entitled to all their superiority -->.
 - A man who allows inferior people to <!-- However, the man who tamely allows others, who are not entitled to such superiority, to --> rise above him in important matters, is justly condemned as mean-spirited.

-This weakness is commonly founded in=
+This weakness is commonly founded in:
 - indolence,
 - good nature, sometimes,
 - an aversion to opposition, bustle and solicitation, and